 I recently had the great pleasure of photographing the beautiful yogi Jessica Boylston-Fagonde of Ru Yoga Design and Brand Thyself with Jess.
 She helps yoga teachers brand themselves and dig deeper to discover their big mission!
 She is a yoga instructor herself and working hard to build the Anusara Yoga community here in Charleston, SC.

 She radiates beauty from the inside out!
 So it was a great pleasure to have her in front of my camera.
 She needed a headshot as well as some images of her practicing yoga.
 For her asana portraits we decided Sullivan’s Island, SC was a great spot for her session, and WOW what a beautiful morning it turned out to be!

-With an MFA and two decades of experience in my rearview mirror, I am an award winning photographer … Read More Here
+With an MFA and two decades of experience in her rearview mirror, Tanya Boggs is an award-winning … Read More Here